 Decide what type of cleaning business to start

-Setting up a cleaning business isn’t simply a case of buying cleaning products and hiring staff – you’ll need to develop a clear strategy on the type of business you want to run and which customers it will serve.
-In general, there are three types of cleaning business:
+Setting up a cleaning service isn’t simply a case of buying cleaning products and hiring staff opens in new window – you’ll need to develop a clear strategy on the type of business you want to run and which customers it will serve opens in new window.

-- Specialised cleaning Businesses in this area run the gamut from carpet and oven cleaning services to window cleaning and car washing.
+- Specialised cleaning businesses run the gamut from carpet and oven cleaning services to window cleaning and car washing.

-What skills do I need to start a cleaning business?
+What skills do I need to start a cleaning service?

-Getting started is relatively straightforward, depending on the type of cleaning business you want to run:
+Getting started is relatively straightforward, depending on the type of cleaning service you want to run:

-- Starting a domestic cleaning business requires no specific skills or training aside from what you’ve gained looking after your own home.
-Some basic business skills such as bookkeeping are important.
+- Starting a domestic cleaning service requires no specific skills or training aside from what you’ve gained looking after your own home.
+Some basic business skills such as bookkeeping opens in new window are important.